stonepros/stone/doc/rados/operations/health-checks.rst

 DAEMON_OLD_VERSION
 __________________

-Warn if old version(s) of Ceph are running on any daemons.
+Warn if old version(s) of Stone are running on any daemons.
 It will generate a health error if multiple versions are detected.
 This condition must exist for over mon_warn_older_version_delay (set to 1 week by default) in order for the health condition to be triggered.
 This allows most upgrades to proceed without falsely seeing the warning.
 If upgrade is paused for an extended time period, health mute can be used like this
-"ceph health mute DAEMON_OLD_VERSION --sticky".
-In this case after upgrade has finished use "ceph health unmute DAEMON_OLD_VERSION".
+"stone health mute DAEMON_OLD_VERSION --sticky".
+In this case after upgrade has finished use "stone health unmute DAEMON_OLD_VERSION".

 MON_DOWN
 ________